Recognizing Trauma Responses in Everyday Life

 4. https://www.ptsd.va.gov/understand/isitptsd/common_reactions.asp

-I have continued my career working with first responders and have a specific passion for working with those who experience job-related trauma exposure, know the dark realities of certain sides of life, and develop those unique skills of managing these on-the-job stresses.
+My professional career and passions have led me to work with individuals who have been incarcerated and on probation, victims of crime, sex offenders, substance abuse and others who experience complex trauma.
+I have continued working in the field with first responders and have a specific passion for working with those who experience job-related trauma exposure, know the dark realities of certain sides of life, and develop those unique skills of managing these on-the-job stresses.
 No fear, I am comfortable with gallows humor and understand the unique ways these individuals process stress.

-I am passionate about helping individuals overcome challenges they may be facing and finding their voice to advocate for themselves.
+I am passionate about helping people overcome challenges they may be facing and step into relief from what they feel may be holding them back.

 My specialties